arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges34.md

   ```

 - `GET /_admin/status` now returns the attribute `operationMode` in addition to
   `mode`.
-The attribute `writeOpsEnabled` is now also represented by the new an
+The attribute `writeOpsEnabled` is now also represented by the new
   attribute `readOnly`, which is has an inverted value compared to the original
   attribute.
-In future releases the old attributes will be deprecated in favor
-  of the new ones.
+The old attributes are deprecated in favor of the new ones.

 - `POST /_api/collection` now will process the optional `shardingStrategy`
   attribute in the response body in cluster mode.